OSTEOPOROSIS

 Osteoporosis drugs may do more than strengthen bones—study tests muscle benefits

-Knowledge-focused OngoingThis study looks at whether common osteoporosis medications also improve muscle health in adults aged 65 and older who have both osteoporosis and low muscle mass (sarcopenia).
-Researchers will measure changes in muscle mass, strength, walking speed, and bone density over time.
-Th…
+Knowledge-focused OngoingThis study looks at whether common osteoporosis medications also improve muscle health in adults aged 65 and older.
+Researchers will measure changes in muscle mass, strength, and walking speed over time.
+The goal is to better understand the link between bone and muscle health in …

 Matched conditions: OSTEOPOROSIS